Privacy regulations

 These Privacy Regulations (hereinafter referred to by the French initials “RVP”) pertain to the networking of Brussels health actors through the Brussels Health Network.

-As a hub within the meaning of the Ordinance of 4 April 2019, the RSB provides a value-added service in the form of a central index of documents (protocols, labs, images, SUMEHR, etc.) that can be consulted in the hosting sites.
-The RSB is based on a decentralization of data which remain on the hosting sites and are accessible via the central index of documents.
+As a hub within the meaning of the Ordinance of 4 April 2019, the BHN provides a value-added service in the form of a central index of documents (protocols, labs, images, SUMEHR, etc.) that can be consulted in the hosting sites.
+The BHN is based on a decentralization of data which remain on the hosting sites and are accessible via the central index of documents.

 Thanks to this network, only those care providers who treat and advise patients may view the electronic medical data relating to those patients, securely and at any time.